 4. Support your training and recovery efforts with focused nutrition and hydration.

-Paul Kriegler, RD, nutritional products program manager and personal trainer at Life Time in Chanhassen, Minn.
+Paul Kriegler, RD, director of nutritional product development and personal trainer at Life Time in Chanhassen, Minn.

 When you’re training consistently, your nutrition habits can assist your progress and support your recovery between sessions.
 This includes what and when you eat, as well as hydration and supplements, which play a key role in your body’s ability to produce energy, build muscle, burn fat, and recover.